ckeditor/ckeditor5/docs/getting-started/advanced/using-two-editors.md

 	This is a legacy guide kept for users' convenience.
 If you are looking for current CKEditor 5 installation instructions, please refer to the newest version of the {@link getting-started/quick-start CKEditor 5 Quick Start} guide.
 </info-box>

 The ability to use two or more types of rich text editors on one page is a common requirement.
-For instance, you may want to use the {@link getting-started/legacy-getting-started/predefined-builds#classic-editor classic editor} next to a couple of {@link getting-started/legacy-getting-started/predefined-builds#inline-editor inline editors}.
+For instance, you may want to use the classic editor next to a couple of inline editors.

 **Do not load two builds on one page.** This is a mistake that leads to: